tscnlab/ReitmayerEtAl_bioRxiv_2025/README.md

 ### Creating supplementary figures

-The following R files generate supplementary figures:
+The following files generate supplementary figures:

 - `PVT_thermal.R`
 - `NBACK_thermal.R`
 - `KSS_thermal.R`
+- `ClimateDataperSession.Python`

-These scripts utilise `data_thermal.csv`, which includes environmental data, particularly operative temperature.
+The R scripts utilise `data_thermal.csv`, which includes environmental data, particularly operative temperature.
 This additional data allows for the exploration of potential relationships between thermal conditions and the parameters PVT, N-back, KSS.

 Each R file follows a consistent structure to create two types of figures for the supplement: